haicheviet/personal-space/site/content/posts/python-monorepo-part2/index.en.md

 coverage combine --keep $coverage_files coverage report --show-missing

+# This command generates an HTML report showing the coverage percentage for each file
+# with links to the source code.
 coverage html
-# This command generates an HTML report showing the coverage percentage for each file, with links to the source code.
 ```

 By using the `coverage combine` option, we can generate a combined coverage report for all projects in our monorepo.
 This provides a comprehensive view of code coverage across all projects, helping us identify areas that need improvement.